CosmWasm/docs-deprecated/docs/intro/editing-escrow-contract.md

 }
 ```

-Moving to the `HandleMsg` type, which defines the different contract methods, we make use of a slightly more complex rust construction, the `enum`.
-This is also known as a union or sum type, and must take exactly one of the embedded values [__what is an embedded value?__].
-We use each `variant` [__what is a variant?__] to encode a different method.
+Moving to the `HandleMsg` type, which defines the different contract methods, we make use of a slightly more complex rust construction, the [`enum`](https://doc.rust-lang.org/stable/rust-by-example/custom_types/enum.html).
+This is also known as [a tagged union or sum type](https://en.wikipedia.org/wiki/Tagged_union), and contains a fixed set of defined possible data types, or `variants`, *exactly one of which must be set*.
+We use each `variant` to encode a different method.
 For example `HandleMsg::Refund{}` is a serializable request to refund the escrow, which is only valid after a timeout.

 ```rust
 #[derive(Serialize, Deserialize)]